7 Unhealthiest Takeout and Delivery Foods Ever

 Let's be honest: sometimes we just don't want to cook!
-It's inevitable that takeout and delivery start to call our names as the weekend approaches, and in the midst of a global pandemic like the world is in right now, supporting local restaurants by ordering in has been a go-to for many.
+It's inevitable that takeout and delivery start to call our names as the weekend approaches and in the midst of a global pandemic like the world is in right now.
+Ordering in has been a go-to for many to take a night off from cooking and to support local restaurants.
 But when it comes to getting food to-go, it can be easy to make unhealthy choices—sometimes without even realizing it.

-That said, we checked in with nutritionist Amy Tao, MS, of Based Wellness to help us identify the biggest culprits when it comes to takeout and delivery, while also suggesting some healthier swaps.
-Which meals are truly the worst takeout food you can order?
+That said, we checked in with clinical nutritionist Amy Tao, MS, of Based Wellness to help us identify the biggest culprits when it comes to takeout and delivery, while also suggesting some healthier swaps.
+Which meals are truly the worst takeout food you can (or, really, should never) order?

 The crowd-favorite snack is quite scrumptious, yet it's a treat that has the potential to get unhealthy very quickly as large amounts of toppings such as high-fat sour cream, salty cheese, and guacamole continue to pile on over the bed of deep-fried chips.